Increasing Mama's Milk

 There's no doubt that breastfeeding is the best choice for a newborn baby.
 However, it is not always easy for new mother to provide for her newborn and problems such as lack of flow or engorged breasts can occur.
 Sometimes the baby is not strong enough to stimulate the flow of milk.
 Many times these problems can be solved, but it is very stressful for both mother and baby.
 La Leche League, an organization that helps mothers with nursing difficulties, can be found in most areas today.

-Here are some suggestions if the supply of milk is insufficient:
+Here are some suggestions that has historically been used when the supply of milk is insufficient:

-• Mix geranium, fennel, and/or sage 50-50 with massage oil and massage over breast.
+• According to Gary Young, mix geranium, fennel, and/or sage 50-50 with massage oil and massage over breast.
 Keep in mind that fennel should not be used longer than 10 days at a time.
-You can also apply above the breast on the lymph area, and apply 2-3 drops on the spine, about heart level.
+The oils have historically been applied above the breast on the lymph area, and 2-3 drops have historically been applied on the spine, about heart level.
 I suggest that you wait a while to let the oils absorb, or wash them off before you nurse.
 Give them time to be absorbed first though.

 • You may consider diffusing mood lifting oils such as bergamot, ylang ylang, rosewood, geranium, and rose as well.